riskiilyas/My-Portfolio-App/README.md

 # My-Portfolio-App
-This is my first jetpack compose app that i have learned on udemy course.
+My #1 jetpack compose app that i have learned on udemy course.
 This app is simply my portfolio app

 ## Screenshots
 <p>